Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Abstract

 \section{Abstract}

 Much work has been developed for studying the classical broadcasting problem in the SINR (Signal-to-Interference-plus-Noise-Ratio) model for wireless device transmission.
 The setting typically studied is when all radio nodes transmit a signal of the same strength.
-This work studies the challenging problem of devising a distributed algorithm for multi-broadcasting, assuming a subset of nodes are initially awake, for the SINR model when each device only has access to knowledge about the total number of nodes in the network $n$, the range from which each node's label is taken $[1,\dots,N]$, and the label of the device itself.
-Specifically, we assume no knowledge of the physical coordinates of devices and also no knowledge of neighborhood of each node.
+This work studies the challenging problem of devising a distributed algorithm for multi-broadcasting, assuming a subset of nodes are initially awake, for the SINR model when each device only has access to knowledge about the total number of nodes in the network $n$, the range from which each node's label is taken $\lbrace 1,\dots,N \rbrace$, and the label of the device itself.
+Specifically, we assume no knowledge of the physical coordinates of devices and also no knowledge of the neighborhood of each node.

-We present a deterministic protocol for this problem in $O(n \lg N \lg n)$ rounds, assuming we have no knowledge of either the physical coordinates of devices or neighborhood of each node.
+We present a deterministic protocol for this problem in $O(n \lg N \lg n)$ rounds.
 There is no known polynomial time deterministic algorithm in literature for this setting, and it remains the principle open problem in this domain.
-A lower bound of $\Omega(n \lg N)$ rounds is known for deterministic broadcasting without local knowledge.
+A lower bound of $\Omega(n \lg N)$ rounds is known for deterministic broadcasting without local knowledge~\cite{JKS-ICALP-13}.

 In addition to the above result, we present algorithms to achieve multi-broadcast in $O(n \lg N)$ rounds and create a backbone in $O(n \lg N)$ rounds, assuming that all nodes are initially awake.
-For a given backbone, messages can be exchanged between every pair of connected nodes in the backbone in $O(\lg N)$ rounds and between any node and its leader in the backbone in $O(\Delta \lg N)$ rounds.
+For a given backbone, messages can be exchanged between every pair of connected nodes in the backbone in $O(\lg N)$ rounds and between any node and its designated contact node in the backbone in $O(\Delta \lg N)$ rounds.

 \textbf{Keywords:} Distributed algorithms, Multi-Broadcast, Non-Spontaneous Wakeup, Backbone Creation, Signal-to-Interference-plus-Noise-Ratio model, Wireless networks, Deterministic algorithms, Strongly Selective Family based Dilution